Keeping employees motivated: what you can and can’t do

 Challenges in the workplace, challenges for remote workers

 It’s likely that we will now see a lasting increase in remote working, with many employers discovering the upside of a flexible approach during the lockdown.
 But it’s long been recognised that there can be a negative aspect to remote working.
-In a report published in Harvard Business Review 1, Lindsay McGregor and Neel Doshi’s research showed that working from home was less motivating than working in the office – but it’s also worth noting the research found that when people have no choice in where they work motivation drops even more.
+In a report published in Harvard Business Review Footnote 1, Lindsay McGregor and Neel Doshi’s research showed that working from home was less motivating than working in the office – but it’s also worth noting the research found that when people have no choice in where they work motivation drops even more.

 Within this context, it’s important to remember that a return to the workplace won’t be all plain sailing when it comes to motivation.
 Change is still change – even if it means a return to something familiar.
 Some returning employees will discover they miss the things they enjoyed about the lockdown bubble, or find they feel less secure outside the home – making it more difficult than they thought to find motivation.